Elevate-Code/streamlit-projectstarter/docs/authentication.md

 ### Auth0 Application Setup

 1. Create a new application, selecting "Regular Web Application" as the application type.
-2. Under **Settings** set the following:
-   - Name: Project name in title case (eg. "[Client Name] Reporting Dashboard").
+2. Name: Project name in title case (eg. "[Client Name] Reporting Dashboard").
+3. Under **Settings** of the new application, do the following:
    - Copy the Domain, to the `AUTH0_DOMAIN` value in your `.env` file
    - Copy the Client ID to the `STREAMLIT_AUTH_CLIENT_ID` value
    - and Client Secret to the `STREAMLIT_AUTH_CLIENT_SECRET` value
    - Set `STREAMLIT_AUTH_PROVIDER=auth0` in your `.env` file (if not already set)
+   - (FYI: you can skip adding the https://YOUR-RAILWAY-APP-URL.railway.app if you have not deployed to Railway yet)
    - Application Login URI: `https://YOUR-RAILWAY-APP-URL.railway.app/`
    - Allowed Callback URLs: `http://localhost:8501/oauth2callback, https://YOUR-RAILWAY-APP-URL.railway.app/oauth2callback`
    - Allowed Logout URLs: `http://localhost:8501, https://YOUR-RAILWAY-APP-URL.railway.app`
    - Allowed Web Origins: `http://localhost:8501, https://YOUR-RAILWAY-APP-URL.railway.app`
-3. Scroll to the bottom of Settings, and under **Advanced Settings** > Grant Types, ensure "Authorization Code" is selected.
+4. Scroll to the bottom of Settings, and under **Advanced Settings** > Grant Types, ensure "Authorization Code" is selected.
+5. Click **Save**
-4. While in Advanced Settings, go to the Endpoints tab and copy the "OpenID Configuration" URL (eg. `https://YOUR-AUTH0-DOMAIN.us.auth0.com/.well-known/openid-configuration`).
+6. While still in Advanced Settings, go to the Endpoints tab and copy the "OpenID Configuration" URL (eg. `https://YOUR-AUTH0-DOMAIN.us.auth0.com/.well-known/openid-configuration`).
 You will need this for the `STREAMLIT_AUTH_SERVER_METADATA_URL` environment variable.
-5. Click **Save Changes**
-6. Back at the top of the page, under Credentials > Application Authentication, select "Client Secret (Basic)" as the authentication method and click Save.
+7. Back at the top of the page, under Credentials > Application Authentication, select **Client Secret (Basic)** as the authentication method and click Save.

-### Disabling Public Sign-ups (Invite-Only Use Case)

-⚠️ **IMPORTANT:** Consider disabling "Enable Application Connections" to ensure new applications don't automatically inherit all connections, which may inadvertently allow social registration/login on new apps and bypass the invite-only system.
-You can find this on-by-default setting in Tenant Settings at **Settings** > Advanced, locate and toggle off "Enable Application Connections".

-Since invited users don't need email verification, disable Auth0's automatic emails to avoid confusion.
-In Branding > Email Templates, set both "Verification Email" and "Welcome Email" status to "Template disabled".
-When creating users via the Management API, we will also use `verify_email: false` to prevent verification emails.

-For private/internal applications, disable public registration to ensure only invited users can access the application:

-1. Navigate to **Authentication > Database** in Auth0 Dashboard
-2. Select your connection (e.g., "Username-Password-Authentication")
-3. Go to **Settings** tab
-4. Toggle **"Disable Sign Ups"** to the ON position
-5. Click **Save**

-This prevents users from self-registering.
-All new users must be invited through the Streamlit admin interface.

 ### Machine-to-Machine Application Setup